rlyon/hpcc-training/uses-and-misconceptions.md

 ### Uses

 At it's core, high performance compute clusters are a bunch of components linked together that can use special libraries to spread your workload across many hundreds of cores.
 They have found a home in almost every corner of research.
-Be it academic or private, supercomputers can be be used for:
+Be it academic or private, supercomputers can be be used for many things including:

 * Weather simulation and modeling
 * Engineering simulations